 In recent times, in order to help prevent the spread of disease, many nations have instructed their citizens to remain indoors.
 For many in this nation this means families being together, including, but not always, husbands and wives.
 It may also mean an additional strain on those working in the law and justice spheres, both emotionally and physically, due to the necessity of keeping safe from the disease, but often needing to work in close proximity to those breaking the law of the land or in need of help.
 Pray for wisdom and protection for them.
 Pray against a spirit of fear taking hold.
 2 Timothy 1:7.

-Please pray 1 Corinthians 13 into marriages and families.
+Please pray 1 Cor 13 into marriages and families.
 Pray they are kind to one another.

 Please pray for safety and wisdom for those in families where there is abuse and violence and that they seek help and are enabled to get the necessary help and protection.

 Pray that many marriages will be strengthened as a result of this pandemic, and divorce and domestic violence does not increase but decreases.
 Pray that couples will find some way to have regular ‘couple time’ to enjoy each other.